utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

     > You can also select **Add** on the right from the Private API Network overview page, or select **Add To Folder** in the upper-right corner.

 1. Select the collections, APIs, and workspaces you want to add.
 You can search for elements, and filter elements by tags.
+Learn more about adding tags to [collections](/docs/collections/using-collections/#tagging-a-collection), [APIs](/docs/designing-and-developing-your-api/managing-apis/#tagging-apis), and [workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#tagging-a-workspace).

     If you're adding collections, you can optionally select environments in their workspace to make sure users have access to environment variables.
 You can also [edit a collection's environments later](#editing-collections).